Maria Schneider (actress): Last Tango in Paris and related controversies

-Criminal proceedings were brought against Bertolucci in Italy for the rape scene; the film was sequestered by the censorship commission and all copies were ordered destroyed.
+In the 1970s, criminal proceedings were brought against Bertolucci in Italy for obscenity; the film was sequestered by the censorship commission and all copies were ordered destroyed.
 An Italian court revoked Bertolucci's civil rights for five years and gave him a four-month suspended prison sentence.
 In 1978 the Appeals Court of Bologna ordered three copies of the film to be preserved in the national film library with the stipulation that they could not be viewed, until Bertolucci was later able to re-submit it for general distribution with no cuts.

 Schneider said that due to her experience with the film – and her treatment afterward as a sex symbol rather than as a serious actress – she decided never to work nude again.
 She started struggling with depression, became a drug addict and made several suicide attempts.
+She remained friends with Brando as the years went on but still condemned Bertolucci, she said Bertolucci was “very manipulative, both of Marlon and myself, and would do certain things to get a reaction from me.
+Some mornings on set he would be very nice and say hello and on other days, he wouldn’t say anything at all.”
+“I was too young to know better,” she added.
+“Marlon later said that he felt manipulated, and he was Marlon Brando, so you can imagine how I felt.”.